Hoi An’s Temples and Pagodas

 Tickets and Tips for Visiting Hoi An’s Temples and Pagodas

-Many of Hoi An’s sacred sites are found within Hoi An’s Ancient Town and require a ticket that costs 120,000 VND (5 USD).
-Ticket kiosks are abundant but can be tricky to find, so we’ve provided a handy guide for how to purchase a Hoi An Ancient Town Ticket.
+Many of Hoi An temples and pagodas lie within the Ancient Town and require a ticket that costs 120,000 VND (5 USD).
+Ticket kiosks are abundant but can be tricky to find.
+So we’ve provided a handy guide for how to purchase a Hoi An Ancient Town Ticket.

-While a strict dress code is not enforced, many temples post signs requesting visitors wear modest clothing and remove shoes before entering worship halls.
-So long as your shoulders and knees are covered, you should be fine.
+However, while a strict dress code is not enforced, many temples post signs requesting visitors wear modest clothing and remove shoes before entering worship halls.
+So, as long as your shoulders and knees are covered, you should be fine.

 Hidden Hint: Many shrines offer incense for visitors to burn.
 When praying, it is customary to burn an odd number of incense: one or three is best.
 One represents unity, or three to represent the pursuit of equilibrium.

-With 20 Hoi An sacred sites in the Ancient Town alone, and only five entries per Ancient Town ticket, it’s difficult deciding which ones to visit.
-Fortunately, Hidden has canvassed the city and come up with a list of our favourites.
+With 20 Hoi An temples and pagodas in the Ancient Town alone, and only five entries per Ancient Town ticket, it’s difficult deciding which ones to visit.
+So, fortunately, Hidden has canvassed the city and come up with a list of our favourites.
 The temples below can be visited in order by walking from east to west on Tran Phu Street, with an additional stop just north of the Ancient Town.

 Hidden Hint: Hoi An’s Ancient Town’s hours are from 8 a.m. – 5 p.m.
 Motorcycles are not permitted during certain hours, so it’s best to navigate these sites on foot or with a bicycle.